Budapest Metro: Metro line M1

-Line 1 runs northeast from the city centre on the Pest side under Andrássy út to the Városliget, or City Park.
-Like Metro 3, it does not serve Buda.
-Line 1, the oldest of the metro lines operating in Budapest, has been in constant operation since 1896.
+Line M1 runs northeast from the city centre on the Pest side under Andrássy út to the Városliget, or City Park.
+Like line M3, it does not serve Buda.
+Metro line M1, the oldest of the metro lines operating in Budapest, has been in constant operation since 1896.
 In the 1980s and 1990s, the line underwent major reconstruction.
+During the construction of line M2, space needed to be made for its station at Deák Ferenc tér, as a result, M1's station at Deák Ferenc tér had to be rebuilt approximately 40 meters from the original station.
 Of its 11 stations currently served, eight are original and three were added during the reconstruction.
-The original appearance of the old stations has been preserved, and each station feature displays of historical photographs and information.
-As part of the reconstructiona Millennium Underground Museum in the old station at Deák Ferenc tér connected to the concourse.
+The original appearance of the old stations has been preserved, and each station features displays of historical photographs and information.
+As part of the reconstruction, the Millennium Underground Museum in the old station at Deák Ferenc tér connected to the concourse.

 There are plans for the future extension of the line in both directions.

 Metro line M2

-Line 2 runs east–west from Déli pályaudvar in Buda's Krisztinaváros, through the city center, to Örs vezér tere in eastern Pest.
-It offers connections to Hungarian State Railways at Déli and Keleti pályaudvars, to metro lines M1 and M3 at Deák Ferenc tér, to M4 at Keleti pályaudvar, to suburban railway lines 8 and 9 at Örs vezér tere, and to suburban railway line 5 at Batthyány tér.
+Line M2 runs east–west from Déli pályaudvar in Buda's Krisztinaváros, through the city center, to Örs vezér tere in eastern Pest.
+It offers connections to Hungarian State Railways at Déli and Keleti pályaudvars, to metro lines M1 and M3 at Deák Ferenc tér, to M4 at Keleti pályaudvar, to suburban railway lines H8 and H9 at Örs vezér tere, and to suburban railway line H5 at Batthyány tér.
 Prior to the opening of M4, it was (for more than 45 years) the only metro line that served the Buda side of the city.

-Metro Line 2 underwent a major reconstruction in the second half of the 2000s, with all of the track replaced and stations revamped by 2010.
-The entire fleet of Metrovagonmash 81-717/81-714 cars operating on the line were replaced with Alstom Metropolis metro cars by 2012.
+Metro Line 2 underwent a major reconstruction in the second half of the 2000s, with all of the track replaced and stations revamped by 2007.
+The entire fleet of Metrovagonmash 81-717/81-714 and Ev/EvA carriages operating on the line were replaced with Alstom Metropolis metro cars by 2013.

-Planning of a direct connection of Metro Line 2 and the suburban railway lines with a shared new station at Örs vezér tere and the addition of a potential new underground station near Hungexpo Budapest Congress and Exhibition Center, offering another interchange point to mainline railways began in 2021.
+Planning of a direct connection of line M2 and the suburban railway lines with a shared new station at Örs vezér tere and the addition of a potential new underground station near Hungexpo Budapest Congress and Exhibition Center, offering another interchange point to mainline railways began in 2021.